 The Drum was Beat, the People gather'd, Norton was fetch'd and stripp'd to the Waste, and set with his back to the Magistrates, and given in their View Thirty-six cruel Stripes with a knotted cord, and his hand made fast in the Stocks where they had set his Body before, and burn'd very deep with a Red-hot Iron with H. for Heresie.

-Quakers were banished from Massachusetts, and the punishment for returning was painful.
+Massachusetts banned Quakers, and the Puritan punishments for returning were painful.
 Colonial records described in 1657 what should happen to Quakers who came back:

 A Quaker if male for the first offense shall have one of his ears cut off; for the second offense have his other eare cutt off; a woman shalbe severely whipt; for the third offense they, he or she, shall have their tongues bored through with a hot iron.

-Offenders could try to have their punishments mitigated by seeking the intervention of clergy.
-A counterfeiter in Salem was sentenced to death, but pleaded the benefit of clergy and was only branded on his hand.
+Offenders could try to have their Puritan punishments mitigated by seeking the intervention of clergy.
+A counterfeiter in Salem, condemned to death, pleaded for a clergyman to help him.
+He only got only a brand on his hand.